 For the last 10 years, Spotify has been focused on giving consumers the best streaming music experience.
 But according to Daniel Ek, the CEO, he wants to focus the next 10 years on bringing the best experience of music to the artists.
 Why’s that?

 The answer can be revealed by the Net Promoter Score (NPS).
 NPS is essentially an index that measures the willingness of customers to recommend a company’s products or services to others.
 And while I can’t share the exact NPS that we calculated when surveying artists, let’s just say that they are pretty un-happy.

 Currently, to get music up on Spotify, artists have to talk to their labels and the labels contact us to get their music.
-It’s honestly a nightmare for everyone since the process is so manual and require lots of manpower.
-The worst part is that putting a label in between artists and Spotify means that labels takes about 60–80% of revenue artists makes from streaming.
+It’s honestly a nightmare for everyone since the process is so manual and requires lots of manpower.
+The worst part is that putting a label in between artists and Spotify means that labels take about 60–80% of revenue artists make from streaming.
 So somehow the artists who put in blood, sweat, and tears to create music end up on the bottom of the pay scale.
 In my opinion, it’s the most broken system in the music industry.